 Q3.
 Are mortgage lenders prohibited from discriminating in giving credit?

-Historically, in the USA, the mortgage was denied to groups living in certain districts which were deemed riskier.
+Historically, in the USA, the mortgage was denied to groups living in certain districts that were deemed riskier.
 However, the Fair Housing Act prohibits discriminatory practices in home financing.

 Therefore, it is not all doom and gloom.
 Social media analytics have proven extremely helpful in providing personalized products and services to consumers.
 Websites using personal information should be strict and exclusive in letting creditors access that information.